Banca Ifis: The origins

-I.Fi.S., financial intermediary for factoring for small enterprises in Italy, was founded in 1983 in Genoa, where Sebastien Egon Fürstenberg, founder of the company and the current President, resided at the time.
+Instituto di Finanziamento e Sconto, I.Fi.S., was founded in 1983 in Genoa, where Sebastien Egon Fürstenberg, founder of the company and the current President, resided at the time.

-I.Fi.S was established in Genoa as a financial intermediary mainly for the acquisition of trade receivables and the provision of financing in the form of factoring.
-I.Fi.S. is the captive company of the Americanino group: it helps finance the suppliers of the denim company and liquidate customer receivables.
+I.Fi.S. was founded in Genoa as a specialized financial intermediary focusing on two core services: the acquisition of trade receivables and factoring-based financing.
+Operating as the captive finance company for the Americanino group, I.Fi.S. plays a crucial role in the denim company's supply chain by providing financing to suppliers and managing customer receivables.

 2002-2004: listing on the Stock Exchange

 In 2002 Banca Ifis was authorised to carry out banking activities, and it changed its name from Ifis to Banca Ifis SpA.
-The same year, it became a Bank and joined Factor Chain International to operate on a global level, after opening its branches in Romania and Poland.
+The same year, it became a Bank and joined Factor Chain International to operate on a global level, after opening branches in Romania and Poland.

 In 2003 Banca Ifis was admitted to the MTA (Mercato Telematico Azionario, the Online Stock Market), and in 2004 it entered the STAR segment.

 2008-2013: growth and diversification

 The Bank's strategy is based on increasing its market share through the development of its historic core business: financial and management support for Small and Medium Enterprises (SMEs) in Italy and abroad.
-In 2008 Banca Ifis entered the world of retail with the launch of Rendimax, the high-yield online savings account.
-In 2013, it expanded its offer with the Contomax online current account.
+In 2008 Banca Ifis entered the world of retail with the launch of Rendimax, a high-yield online savings account.
+In 2013, it expanded its offer with the Contomax, an online checking account.

-About the same time, Banca Ifis also branched out into what would become its second core business: the purchase and management of impaired loans by acquiring Toscana Finanza in 2011.
+In 2011, Banca Ifis branched out into what would become its second core business: the purchase and management of non-performing loans by acquiring Toscana Finanza.